COINBASE ALERT: Bragar Eagel & Squire, P.C. is Investigating Coinbase Global, Inc. on Behalf of Coinbase Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Coinbase Global, Inc. (“Coinbase” or the “Company”) (NASDAQ: COIN) on behalf of Coinbase stockholders.
+NEW YORK, May 12, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Coinbase Global, Inc. (“Coinbase” or the “Company”) ( COIN) on behalf of Coinbase stockholders.
 Our investigation concerns whether Coinbase has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.